flintoftid/aegboxts/ReadMe.md

 ## Meshes

-Unstructured meshes for the basic configurations can be generated from the [Gsmh][] CAD.
+Unstructured meshes for the basic configurations can be generated from the [Gmsh][] CAD.

 ## Physical objects